What is EICR Testing?

 From 1st April 2021, all existing specified tenancies will require an electrical safety check to be in place.

 When it comes to the condition of electrical equipment, it’s better to be safe and eliminate all risks.
-When performed by a qualified electrician, the EICR test is so extensive and meticulous that you can have peace of mind about the safety of electrical wiring in your property.
+When performed by a qualified electrician, the EICR test is extensive and meticulously carried out.
+This will give you peace of mind about the safety of electrical wiring in your property.